syjung6967/aws-wan-scripts/README.md

 TrobleShooting:
 * Q. Not enough credentials for running spot instances?
 * A. Run <code>aws iam create-service-linked-role --aws-service-name spot.amazonaws.com</code> on host before app setup.
+* Q. How to handle MaxSpotInstanceCountExceeded error?
+* A. Each instance type has some limit of its spot instance counts to restrict abuse.
+For more information, See <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html>.